p-argento/uni/ALGO/Sorting.md

 Let's prove the *correctness of this algorithm*.
 There are no automatic tools to check correctness,  we must use a proof.
 "unit testing" means defining some examples, especially with marginal cases like empty array.
 The larger the set for testing is, the better is the confidence in the correctness of the algorithm.

-### Loop invariant
-Idea
+We can use a "loop invariant".
 1. find a property which is valid for every iteration of the algorithm.
 2. using this property you should be able to check correctness.
 3. the goal is to prove that after the loop the array is sorted.